 PHAKIC INTRAOCULAR LENSES

-If your diopter is too high or your cornea is too thin – it doesn’t mean you can’t correct your diopter.
-It means that you can but by another method.
+If your refractive error is too high or your cornea is too thin – it does not mean you

-In fact, the implantation of phakic intraocular lenses represents the best and most effective alternative to laser diopter correction.
+Implantation of phakic intraocular lenses represents the best and most effective

-Because the procedure is reversible, that is, the lenses can be explanted and the state can be returned to the original if the patient wishes so for some
+explanted, and the state can be returned to the original if the patient wishes so for some

 What does the surgery look like?